ollirrac-1/publicPyScripts/README.md

 ### A/B Testing Scripts

 #### `refactored_ab_test.py`
-A heavily modified version of an A/B testing script originally shared on Kaggle.com under the MIT license.
+A heavily modified version of an A/B testing script originally shared on Kaggle.com under the Apache 2.0 license.
 The modifications improve:
 - Code flexibility and readability
 - Statistical accuracy through revised statistical tests
 - Overall functionality and usability